 Advisory Examinations

 Entering Master of Arts students must take two School of Music advisory examinations prior to registering for music history and music theory classes.
 These examinations are given on the Friday and Saturday preceding the opening of classes in the fall semester.
+MA students in music therapy are not required to take the advisory examinations.

-All M.A. programs—except music therapy and music education—require the following coursework.
+All MA programs—except music therapy and music education—require the following coursework.

 Introductory Course

-Code | Title | Hours |
+Title |

 MUS:5300 | Introduction to Graduate Study in Music | 2 |